 In the study, scientists identified more than 11,000 people who tested positive for COVID-19 in their medical records in 2020 and nearly 3,000 who were hospitalized.
-They compared them to more than 222,000 people who did not have COVID-19 during that time.
+They compared them with more than 222,000 people who did not have COVID-19 during that time.

 Photo: NewsBase

-Research shows that people who contracted COVID-19 in 2020, before a vaccine was developed, were twice as likely to develop serious cardiovascular complications — including heart attack, stroke and death — in the three years after infection, compared to people who did not contract the virus.
+Research shows that people who contracted COVID-19 in 2020, before a vaccine was developed, were twice as likely to develop serious cardiovascular complications — including heart attack, stroke and death — in the three years after infection, compared with people who did not contract the virus.

 Furthermore, for those who are hospitalized, COVID-19 appears to be a significant risk factor for future heart attacks and strokes, similar to diabetes or peripheral artery disease (PAD).